 Anjali Mudra Position

-But the Anjali is always the same hand gesture, regardless of who is using it.
+The Anjali mudra is always the same hand gesture, regardless of religion.

 And it is a really easy hand gesture too.

 Simply bring the hands together at the palms with the fingers reaching upwards.
-No place your hands in front of your heart.
+Now place your hands in front of your heart.

 The Anjali Mudra has many benefits

 The Anjali mudra isn’t used for just prayer or for saying “Namaste”.
-It actually helps your health in amazing ways.
+It is actually one of the top mudras for health.

 - Bringing the palms together in the Anjali Mudra connects the right and left hemispheres of the brain.